kadena-community/kadena.js/packages/apps/docs/src/docs/kadena/wallets/kadena-spirekey/index.md

 - host `https://spirekey.kadena.io`
 - path `/login`
 - query-string parameters
-  - `returnUrl` the url where the user will be redirected to after authentication.
+  - `returnUrl`: `string` - the url where the user will be redirected to after authentication.
+  - `optimistic`: `boolean` - when `true`, Kadena SpireKey will return a signed transaction, even when there are pending transactions.
+     The response will include `pendingTxIds`.

 ### Authentication response